-So what do we mean when we say natural language is structured data?
+So what do we mean when we say natural language is structured data when talking about Natural Language Processing (NLP)?
 In today’s interconnected, data-driven world data is gathered in a multitude of ways and from countless sources.
 And while we typically see text data as lacking structure, we can find that the rules of natural language provide more structure to that data than one might imagine.

 Natural Language is Structured Data, if you’re looking for it